When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 Quickly and easily create drag-and-drop forms with the amazing Formidable plugin.

-For example, if you running a photo website where users can upload their photos, you can enable the option to resize the files and decrease the photo size before the upload.
+For example, if you are running a photo website where users can upload their photos, you can enable the option to resize the files and decrease the photo size before the upload.

 - Can integrate with many apps and plugins.